UST-MICO/mico/README.md

 ## Docker Setup

-The fastest way to get the backend of our system up and running is to use Docker.
+The fastest way to get the MICO backend up and running is to use Docker.
-The docker-compose.yml file includes neo4j and builds our backend.
+The `docker-compose.yml` file includes a Neo4j graph database and builds the backend.
 Simply run:
 ```
 docker-compose up
 ```
-The script `insertTestValues.sh` contains sample values and posts them to our backend.
+The script `insertTestValues.sh` contains sample values and adds them to the database.

 ## Documentation